-In 2018, there was a 200% increase in cyber criminals who used this method.
-This means that a criminal could open up a new cell phone account, take out a payday loan, or create a fake online merchant account which you won’t know about until it blemishes your credit rating.
+In 2018, there was a 200% increase in cybercriminals who used this method.
+This means that a criminal could open up a new cell phone account, take out a payday loan, or create a fake online merchant account that you won’t know about until it blemishes your credit rating.

 According to the Identity Theft Resource Center (ITRC), since 2005, there have been 1.6 billion records exposed.
 That includes 16.7 million identity theft victims to date and 1 million+ minor (childhood) victims.

 According to the Identity Theft Resource Center’s 2018 report, industry breaches were down 23%, but Consumer PII records were exposed 126% more often than in 2017.
 This means that your data was and is still at grave risk.
 Furthermore, children being the victims of identity theft often happens in the form of their social security information being stolen.